Frequently Asked Questions

 - College transcripts can usually be obtained from the Student Records Office or Registrar's Office from your current (and previous) institutions.
 There is usually a small fee associated with the request.
-Transcripts can be sent electronically to email@example.com or in a sealed envelope to UK's Office of Undergraduate Admission, 100 Funkhouser Building, Lexington, KY 40506-0054.
+Official transcripts can be sent electronically from the aforementioned offices directly to email@example.com or in a sealed envelope to UK's Office of Undergraduate Admission, 100 Funkhouser Building, Lexington, KY 40506-0054.

 Can you take my ACT/SAT/AP/dual-credit from a high-school transcript?

 - Unfortunately, we can't do that.
 You will need to submit documentation from whichever institution supplies the credential.
 This means contacting (or accessing electronically) services like ACT, College Board, or whichever college/university is responsible for your previous college credit.

 Do you need all of my transcripts even if my work from my first school is on my second transcript?